rangell/jailbreak_transfer/README.md

 # Jailbreak Transferability Analysis

-Code for replicating results in [Jailbreak Transferability Emerges from Shared Representations]()
+Code for replicating results in [Jailbreak Transferability Emerges from Shared Representations]().

 ### Setup